- Where do I apply for a firearms certificate?

 (a) a person under the age of 21 years

 (b) a person of unsound mind;

 (c) a person who has been sentenced to imprisonment for an offence under the Firearms Acts 1925 to 2006, the Offences against the State Acts 1939 to 1998 or the Criminal Justice (Terrorist Offences) Act 2005;

 (d) a person who is bound by a recognisance to keep the peace or be of good behaviour, a condition of which is that the person shall not possess, use or carry a firearm or ammunition.

-Before you can be registered you will have to satisfy the Minister for Justice and Equality that you are immediately about to carry on business as a firearms dealer in the Republic of Ireland in premises suitable for that purpose.
+Before you can be registered you will have to satisfy the Minister for Justice that you are immediately about to carry on business as a firearms dealer in the Republic of Ireland in premises suitable for that purpose.
 You should clarify planning permission requirements with your local authority.
 In considering any such application for registration the Minister shall have regard to the character of the applicant, and generally to the public safety and preservation of the peace.

 More information on the registration process, including the application form is set out under Administration and Forms for Firearms Dealers.

 - How do I go about importing or exporting a firearm?